Why your website needs to be ‘responsive design’

+What is Responsive Web Design?
 Responsive Web Design (RWD) is an approach to web design in which a site is crafted to provide an optimal viewing experience -easy reading and navigation with a minimum of resizing, panning, and scrolling—across a wide range of devices (from desktop computer monitors to mobile phones) – WikiPedia

-In today’s day and age where the reader chooses how they consume your information it’s important to look at how you build your website to be ‘device friendly’.
+In today’s day and age where the reader chooses how they consume your information, it’s important to look at how you build your website to be ‘device friendly’.
 More and more people are accessing your website via mobile and tablet devices.

 “7,9-million South Africans access the Internet on their cell phones.
-Of these, 2,48-million access it only on their cellphones, and do not have access on the computers.
+Of these, 2,48-million access it only on their cellphones and do not have access on the computers.
 The remaining 6,02-million users access the Internet on computers, laptops, and tablet computers.
 However, 90% of this number – 5,42-million – also access it on their cellphones.
 This means that almost 8-million South Africans sometimes or regularly access the Internet on their phones.” – World Wide Worx

-Designers have to think ahead when they are designing for websites these days.
+Web designers have to think ahead when they are designing for websites these days.
 Will a variation on the layout work on a mobile device?
 Can it break down into a simplified double or single column layout from the master design?

 There is a nice set of responsive design templates and tools here.